elicheamshapiro/Schularick_Taylor_2012_Replication.jl/README.md

 ### Manual
 To run the code, set the directory as the downloaded folder, so run cd("YourDownloadPath/Schularick_Taylor_2012_Replication.jl-main").

 Then, add all the packages needed to run the code.
-In Julia REPL, type "]" and "add CategoricalArrays, CSV, CovarianceMatrices, DataFrames, DataFramesMeta, FixedEffectModels, GLM, Ipopt, JLD2, JuMP, MAT, PanelDataTools, Plots, PrettyTables, StatFiles, StatsBase, Statistics".
+In Julia REPL, type "]" and "add StatFiles, FixedEffectModels, Plots, Test, DataFrames, GLM, StatsModels, StatsBase, ShiftedArrays, PanelDataTools, RegressionTables".

 Then, use backspace to come back to julia mode.
 Run 3_Code/Compile.jl to produce all the results.
 Tables will display in the console while figures will be saved in 4_Results folder.